fetchai/ledger/docs/style-guide.md

 }
 ```

-This ensures there is no confusion about the intended behaviour of the class.

-Likewise, mark unneeded default implementations as deleted.
-C++ infers whether to create implicit constructors based on whether there are user defined ones.
-This means that when someone declares a constructor, C++ may remove the default constructor.

-Mark a class `final` if it is not meant to be subclassed.
+* Mark a class `final` if it is not meant to be subclassed.
 The same counts for final implementations of virtual functions.
-For example:

 ``` c++
 class Foo